-The Deputy Bailiff: I will ask Deputy Le Tocq to make his second Statement as lead of External Affairs.
+The Deputy Bailiff: I will ask Deputy Le Tocq to make his second statement as lead of External Affairs.

-510 Deputy Le Tocq: I am grateful for the opportunity to update the States on a few constitutional matters, particularly about the making of legislation in the UK and in the Bailiwick.
+Deputy Le Tocq: I am grateful for the opportunity to update the States on a few constitutional matters, particularly about the making of legislation in the UK and in the Bailiwick.

 The first is about the recent decision by the UK Government to add a Permissive Extent Clause - a PEC - to the UK's Fisheries Bill.
 It understandably generated interest locally, and it should be emphasised that the main issue for the Bailiwick is the constitutional relationship rather than fishing.

-- 515 This is not the first time that UK legislation has included a PEC referring to the Channel Islands.
+This is not the first time that UK legislation has included a PEC referring to the Channel Islands.
 PECs provide a mechanism to extend certain provisions in UK legislation to some or all of the Crown Dependencies by Order in Council, where it is deemed beneficial and efficient.
-The difference this time, of course, is that the PEC was added even though the Bailiwick - along with Jersey - had declined the offer for there to be one. - In January 2020, the Fisheries Bill was introduced in the House of Lords.
+The difference this time, of course, is that the PEC was added even though the Bailiwick - along with Jersey - had declined the offer for there to be one

+525 declined the offer for there to be one.

+In January 2020, the Fisheries Bill was introduced in the House of Lords.
 Then, in July, DEFRA asked if the Bailiwick would like a PEC to be included in respect of a clause in the Bill that would create a power for the UK Secretary of State to implement international obligations by Statutory Instrument.
 This power is intended to ensure any international obligations, that have been properly consented to, are implemented effectively.
-The clause is not about forcing any international obligation that we have agreed to.
+The clause is not about forcing any international obligation on the Bailiwick without its consent, it is about meeting any obligation that we have agreed to.